RareSkills/learn-solidity/content/27-immutable-variables.md

 # Immutable variables

-If you aren’t ever going to change a variable, it’s best to explicit about your intentions.
+If you aren’t ever going to change a variable, it’s best to be explicit about your intentions.
 Solidity has a keyword for this.

 ```solidity